mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    AD7124-8 50/60Hz rejection filter.
    :label:`5060hzflt`

 Higher order SINC filters can be generated by convolving SINC1 filters.
 For example, convolving two SINC1 filters (with a rectangular impulse response in time) will result in a SINC2 response, with a triangular impulse response.
-The :ref:`AD7124-8-filters` code block generates a SINC3 filter with a null at 50Hz, then adds a fourth filter with a null at 60Hz, as seen in the AD7124 Filters code block below:
+The AD7124 Filters code block generates a SINC3 filter with a null at 50Hz, then adds a fourth filter with a null at 60Hz, as seen in the AD7124 Filters code block below:

 .. -----------------------------------------------------|
 .. code-block:: python